Quantum Teleportation in Non-equilibrium Environments and Fixed-point Fidelity: Introduction

 We study how the non-equilibrium environment influences the teleportation fidelity in two setups.
 The first setup applies the non-equilibrium steady states as the teleportation resource.
+Although quantum teleportation over long distances can be achieved without direct interactions among qubits, the steady states formed in such non-interacting systems inherently lack entanglement, rendering them ineffective for quantum teleportation.
+When modeling teleportation within quantum circuits, it is essential to account for the interactions between Alice's and Bob's qubits, as these interactions are crucial for generating and maintaining the necessary entanglement.
+Consequently, in our study of steady-state teleportation, we explicitly introduce interactions between the qubits to accurately simulate the dynamics of quantum teleportation in realistic quantum circuit settings.
 The second setup focuses on the dynamic influence of the non-equilibrium environments.
 We include both the non-equilibrium bosonic and fermionic reservoirs, which are characterized by temperature and chemical potential differences respectively.
 Through systematic calculations of teleportation fidelity under different non-equilibrium conditions, we clarify the impact of these environments on the performance of quantum teleportation.
 Notably, we find that specific non-equilibrium environments can enhance teleportation fidelity.
 In general, the teleportation fidelity depends on the input states.
 However, we notice the existence of \textit{fixed-point fidelity}, which is independent of the input states.
 We show that non-equilibrium environments, both bosonic and fermionic cases, can improve the fixed-point fidelity.
 This has a practical advantage, since it guarantees a fixed value of fidelity for all input states.

 This paper is organized as follows.
 In Sec. \ref{s2}, we present the theoretical framework for quantum teleportation and the expression for teleportation fidelity.
 We present our model and derive the Redfield equation in Sec. \ref{sec:model_RE}.
 In Sec. \ref{s3}, we analyze the teleportation fidelity using steady states as the entangled quantum resource under various non-equilibrium conditions.
 Sec. \ref{s4} focuses on the dynamical influences of the non-equilibrium environments on the teleportation fidelity.
 Finally, conclusions are drawn in Sec. \ref{s6}.